OpenCircuits/OpenCircuits/docs/Guides/AddingNewComponents.md

 }
 ```

-Create any SelectionPopupModules your component needs in site/pages/digital/src/containers/SelectionPopup/modules/.
+Third create any SelectionPopupModules your component needs in site/pages/digital/src/containers/SelectionPopup/modules/.
 Here is
 an example from `OutputCountModule.tsx`
 ```typescript
 const Config: ModuleConfig<[Encoder], number> = {